Syedh14/YA-Matching-Project/README.md

    Create a secret key for the session of the current user so that another user can't log in onto that same session.
    Also, include a Gemini-2.0-Flash API key.
 You can get this API key here: https://ai.google.dev/gemini-api/docs/quickstart?lang=node
    The naming scheme for these variables should be in index.js and db.js within the backend folder.
    Set up your database in your MySQLWorkbench 8.0.
+The necessary SQL statements for the database are found within the database folder in the code.
 Please ensure that the database is in this version.
    You may need to run the following in MySQLWorkbench 8.0, ensure that the credentials in the code are replaced with appropriate credentials:

    ```bash